GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

   conversions while preserving user privacy, and any change that would help better address this use case will be made.
 - API and attribute naming may evolve.
-- Click data and conversion data may not require encoding.
-- The 3-bit limit for conversion data may be increased or decreased.
+- The 3-bit limit for attribution trigger data may be increased or decreased.
 - [More features may be added](#what-is-not-supported-yet), and **more privacy protections** (noise / fewer bits / other limitations) if needed to support these new features.